VUMPS/REDUCTION/README.md

 ```

+### Calibration Images

+To run the reduction code in its current configuration, several sets of calibrations images are required:

+- 0 second bias frames in each readout speed
+- quartz exposures in each resolution mode
+- long quartz exposures in each resolution mode to get a good SNR in the blue
+- ThAr exposures in each resolution mode

 ###Parameter file

 Lastly, the reduction code uses a global parameter file for specifying the instrument and machine specific information.
 Initially, this file can be found in `VUMPS/REDUCTION/code/maos.par`.
 Set the precise path to the parameter file with the VUMPS_PAR_PATH environment variable.
 This is included in the `vumpsr.sh` startup script (see below).